Path integration¶

 forward_disp_total_diff_test = extracted_variables[4]["forward_disp_total_diff"]

-Then, we will train the linear models using the LinearRegression class from scikit-learn.
+Then, we will train the linear models using the LinearRegression

 from sklearn.linear_model import LinearRegression

-def fit_1d_linear_model(x: np.ndarray, y: np.ndarray) -> Tuple[LinearRegression, float]:
+def fit_1d_linear_model(x: np.ndarray, y: np.ndarray) -> tuple[LinearRegression, float]:

 model = LinearRegression()